viren-nadkarni/history-of-sanguem-village/README.md

 One of the castles of Uguem is still called Vanyamwado.
 While the open maal seen on the way to the chapel is known as Bamanmol.
 A family named Kavade lived there.
-Mr. Vitthal Salelkar (Bilbab) is his son-in-law.
+Mr. Vitthal Salelkar (Bilbaab) is his son-in-law.
 Later, the daughter of this Salelkar, Rajai, her husband belonged to the same family.
 Later this congregation settled in Belgaum.
 Vitthal Mashelkar is from Uguem.